Running GUI Apps with X11 in Containers

 sudo systemctl status xorg.service

-Grant access to the X11 display for containers:
+Grant containers access to the X11 display for the current session:

 xhost +

-The xhost + command temporarily disables access control for the X11 server, allowing any user or application to connect.
-This poses a significant security risk and should only be used for testing or in trusted environments.
-Avoid using it in production systems.
+xhost + disables access control on the X11 server, letting any user or application connect.
+Use it only for testing or in trusted environments — never in production.

 sudo nano /etc/systemd/system/xhost.service